 4) antibiotic therapy

-021. In the process of tissue regeneration during the healing of a purulent wound, the main importance belongs to
+021. In the process of tissue regeneration when healing a purulent wound, the main importance belongs to

 1) leukocytes